rdlauer/articles/nativescript/azure-language-detection/post.md

 - A `Button` component for the user to tap (stop me of this is getting too complicated);
 - A `Label` component to display Azure's best guess at a language of the inputted text.

-Here is my final basic UI layer:
+Here is my basic UI layer:

 	<Page
 		xmlns="http://schemas.nativescript.org/tns.xsd"